 The Inspector-General for Emergency Management produces progress reports on the work of departments and agencies in implementing actions committed to by the Victorian Government in response to its Review of 10 years of reform in Victoria’s emergency management sector.

-In this review, IGEM made five recommendations on knowledge and learning, risk management arrangements, community preparedness, capability development, and recovery reform.
+In this review, IGEM made 5 recommendations on knowledge and learning, risk management arrangements, community preparedness, capability development, and recovery reform.

 An implementation plan supports the government response, and IGEM reports on the implementation of the plan's actions.